 Okay, what happened was a lot less of a diseased smack down than what I just described.
 What happened was much more fluid…less aggressive…and the result was, of course, heavenly.
-No animals were harmed in the making of this banana bread baked oatmeal.
-Scouts honor.

 When it comes to breakfast, baked oatmeal and banana bread are always sure to give my heart a flutter.
 Sweet and dense is the route I choose in the morning.
 And you can take that for what it’s worth.
 Okay.

 Combining two of my food loves – baked oatmeal and banana bread – to make banana bread baked oatmeal resulted in a fit of how-did-I-not-make-this-eons-ago?
 It’s the perfect comforting breakfast for a lazy weekend morning.
 Do you have children?
 They’ll eat this.
 Shoooo nuff!
 Especially if you drizzle maple syrup all over it.
 You’re a pleaser, admit it.

 At any rate (where did that phrase come from?
 Am I mis-using it?
 Ah shhh yeah), this recipe is naturally sweetened using pure maple syrup and bananers.
 It can eeeeeasily be gluten free as long as you use gluten-free oats.
 Done.

 Bake it this weekend.
 Put yogurt-atop.
 Sliced bananas.
 Drink a pot of coffee like no one’s watching.
 I’ll keep my fingers crossed you don’t encounter any rabid chipmunks.
 None whatsoever.